 Believe it or not, Rodney began as a Prey Model feeder.
 He switched to BARF after he started analyzing his dog’s diets.
 What he found was they were deficient in several key nutrients.

-Around the same time, he was also treating one of his dogs with cancer.
+Around the same time, he was also treating one of his dogs for cancer.
 Despite help from the best minds in the raw feeding and natural health communities…

 Those darn tumors kept growing.